Ismaily SC: Osman Family

 The Osman Ahmed Osman family has played a major role in the development of the club.
 Five out of the club's six tournaments were won under the leadership of an Osman-family member.

 The club's first golden era, in which two tournaments were secured (Egyptian League and African Champions League), was established under the leadership of Osman Ahmed Osman, who continued to reside as President of the club for several years after that.
-Between 1996–2004, the Osman family entered the scene.
+Between 1996 and 2004, the Osman family entered the scene.
 This time, it was the second generation of Osman's leading the club.
-Osman Ahmed Osman's nephew, Ismail Osman, acted as Club President and Chairman of the Board of Directors, while three of Osman's sons, Ibrahim Osman, Ahmed Osman, and Mahmoud Osman, held seats in the Board.
+Osman Ahmed Osman's nephew, Ismail Osman, acted as Club President and chairman of the Board of Directors, while three of Osman's sons, Ibrahim Osman, Ahmed Osman, and Mahmoud Osman, held seats in the Board.
 In particular, Ibrahim Osman held the post of Vice President and was given the responsibility of running the club's football team and youth school.
 During this period, the team effectively doubled its tournament chest by winning three tournaments: the Egyptian Cup twice (1997, 2000) and the Egyptian League once (2002).
 In addition, the team became a powerful regional/continental force, reaching advanced stages of several African club competitions (2nd place in CAF Cup 2000, semi-finals of CAF Cup Winner's Cup 2001, and the 2nd place in CAF Champions League 2003, as well 2nd place in the first Arab Champions League, 2004).
 Most of this team's players ended up either abroad or at the two local rivals (Ahly/Zamalek), sometimes after an expired contract and sometimes after a direct sale.
 The club also fell victim to massive financial problems, prompting the resignation of the Osman family.
 Fans have debated fiercely about this sequence of events, with some blaming the Osman family for the club's problems, while others defending the administration as a highlight in the club's history.
 Since no tournaments have been achieved since their departure, many fans currently call for a return of Osman administration.